kwabenasapong/openpldoc/manual/source/bibles.rst

 .. image:: pics/bibleimportdetails1.png

-After filling in the copyright details, OpenLP will start to import your Bible.
+After entering the copyright details, OpenLP will start to import your Bible.
 It may take some time to import your Bible so please be patient.

+**Note:** You can use one blank space using the space bar in the copyright field to continue without entering anything.

 .. image:: pics/bibleimportfinished1.png